hydrospanners/tretton-employees/README.md

-Don't include api-key
+# Don't include api-key

+# tretton37 Employees
 Initiated with: `npx create-next-app@latest --typescript --no-tailwind --eslint --use-npm --src-dir`

-Short description of the product

-thoughts behind the design / architecture
+List, sort and filter the employees of tretton37

+## Architecture and design choices
+Container, component - architecture.
+Keeps it simple to test components and allows for *single responsibility princible*.

 ## Motivation to packages and frameworks
 * NextJS - Framework that I know well and can set up quickly, but still have a good set of tools to expand the product if needed